-Therefore, while "compliant" labelled investment opportunities may enter the asset allocation without further due diligence on ESG side, the investment manager can decide to include a "laggard" issuer in the portfolio after an in-depth qualitative analysis and risks assessment.
+Therefore, while "compliant" labelled investment opportunities may enter the asset allocation without further due diligence on ESG side, the investment manager focus its ESG analysis effort on "laggard" issuers.
+The Investment Manager can opt to include a "laggard" issuer in the portfolio after an in-depth ESG integration process.
 Therefore, a "comply or explain" approach is the backbone of the ESG incorporation process in fixed income investments.